 Even publishers with a single magazine have the opportunity to create overwhelming value.
 One of our favorite recent simple multiplatform offers can be illustrated by looking at one of the two magazines offered by the American Ceramic Society.
 Ceramics Monthly is available as a web magazine, a print magazine, and a tablet magazine.

 If you add up the value that is clearly spelled out by offering each of these editions separately, you can create a value statement that compares very favorably to the all-access membership price of $4.97 dollars.
 We’ve used this pricing strategy regularly across our portfolio of premium subscription products with very consistent results.
 Without fail, the all-access membership is selected by 40% to 70% of new members.

 A savvy subscription marketing copywriter might consider headlines that include:

 - Save 53% when you join today

-- Get our print and tablet additions for just $11 dollars per year (this amount would be the difference between the cost of the web edition and the all access membership, typically between $5 and $12 for consumer products).
+- Get our print and tablet editions for just $11 dollars per year (this amount would be the difference between the cost of the web edition and the all-access membership, typically between $5 and $12 for consumer products).

 Offering digital editions of your legacy content alone won’t begin to generate the flood of revenue made possible by purposefully spelling out the overwhelming value proposition for prospective subscribers and members.
 The cost of digital delivery combined with the vast archives owned by most legacy publishers offers an opportunity to completely reinvent your value proposition.